pexa-mhaddad/auto-merge-with-rulesets/README.md

 1. Dependabot creates a PR with appropriate labels (javascript, java, or terraform)
 2. The conditional workflow in `.github/workflows/conditional.yml` triggers based on these labels
 3. Specific validation jobs run for the affected ecosystem
+4. The `workflow_status` job runs as a status check named `dependabot-auto-merge`
-4. If validation passes, the PR is automatically merged
+5. If validation passes, the `enable_automerge` job automatically merges the PR

+## Developer Workflow

+For non-Dependabot PRs, a separate workflow in `.github/workflows/developer-checks.yml`:
+1. Runs specific checks based on which directories have changes
+2. Executes build, test, and lint jobs that are required by the `developer-checks` ruleset
+3. Requires code review approval before merging

 ## Testing Instructions